AndyDavo/AndyDavo.github.io/memory-bank/projectbrief.md

 We will use github for sourcecode control and deploy to amazon S3

+When building website content or user interfaces refer to the "brandguidelines.md" document in the memory bank.

 ## Core Requirements
 TBD - To be defined based on project specifications